310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p1.md

 {% bubble Mizusaba %}
 Mm?
 Mm~, friends, I guess?

-Ever since my grandpa’s back got worse, I’ve taken on the job of transporting supplies to Hoshijima~.
+Ever since my grandpa strained his back, I’ve taken on the job of transporting supplies to Hoshijima~.

 That’s part of why I’m the one taking care of you folks, because I’m kinda the one responsible for Hoshijima nowadays~.